mmomtchev/ffmpeg/README.md

 The project is still unpublished, but basic video and audio demultiplexing, transcoding and multiplexing are functional.

-`ffmpeg` is a low-level C API which is very unsafe to use - try to interpret 720p as 1080p and you will end up a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault. `node-ffmpeg` should never segfault if all the parameters are correctly checked and set up - but may easily segfault if these are mismatched - or if the asynchronous methods are reentered.
+`ffmpeg` is a low-level C API which is very unsafe to use - try to interpret 720p as 1080p and you will end up with a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault. `node-ffmpeg` should never segfault if all the parameters are correctly checked and set up - but may easily segfault if these are mismatched - or if the asynchronous methods are reentered.

-Producing a completely safe wrapper that never segfaults no matter what the user does is a gargantuan task that is currently not planned.
+Producing a completely safe wrapper that never segfaults, no matter what the user does, is a gargantuan task that is currently not planned.

 The current goal is to simply be able to guarantee that a ***correct*** JavaScript code will never segfault on any input file.